taro33333/cmd-keeper/README.md

 **[日本語](./README_ja.md)** | English

-📝 **A CLI tool to save, manage, and search frequently used commands locally**
+📝 **A CLI tool to save, manage, search, and execute frequently used commands locally**

 ## Features